-It’s run by an elderly couple along with their son.
-Accordingly, they have been around since 1960s, and moved from Sixth Avenue here.
+Accordingly, they have been around since 1960s, and moved from Sixth Avenue over here.
 The owners are quite friendly, providing an impeccable service to hungry customers.

 The stalls has a good variety to offer, such as Char Siew & Roasted Pork Belly Rice ($3.50), Char Siew Rice ($3), Roasted Pork Belly Rice ($3), Hainanese Chicken Rice ($3) and Char Siew Wanton Noodles ($3)

 Come early as their char siew in particular is quite famous, and sold out early.